mlflow/mlflow-website/DEVELOPMENT_GUIDE.md

 transpile stage, in order to validate the formatting and structure of your blog (and the correct rendering of images or other) embedded content, you will have to compile your work in progress before building the site locally for verification.

-To compile the blog content into the required `.tsx` files, you can run:
+To compile the blog content into the required `.tsx` files (for linking your blog to the navigation components within the site), you can run:

 ```bash
 yarn compile